logsem/cerise-stack-monotone/README.md

-This directory contains the Coq mechanization accompanying the submission "Efficient and Provable Local Capability Revocation using Uninitialized Capabilities".
+This directory contains the Coq mechanization accompanying the submission "Le Temps des Cerises: Bringing Temporal Stack Safety to Capability Machines".

 # Building the proofs